I-3-8-10.Notice to Claimant When Granting Request for Review

 Under 20 CFR 404.973 and 416.1473, when the Appeals Council (AC) grants review in a case, it will mail a notice to all parties at their last known addresses stating the reasons for the review and the issue(s) to be considered.

-If the AC is remanding a case to an administrative law judge (ALJ), issuing a fully favorable decision, or issuing a partially favorable decision and remanding the remaining issues for further proceedings, the AC will not send an interim notice of review before issuing the final action document.
+If the AC is remanding a case to an administrative law judge (ALJ), issuing a fully favorable decision, or issuing a decision that is favorable in part and remanding the remaining issue(s) for further proceedings, the AC's final action constitutes notice of review and the AC is not required to send a separate notice of review before issuing the final action document.

 B. Separate Notice of Review

-When the AC grants review and an interim notice of review is required before taking final action, the analyst will prepare the notice, advising the claimant and the representative, if any, of the AC's proposed finding(s) and action.
+When the AC grants review and proposes to issue an unfavorable decision, a partially favorable decision (containing unfavorable findings), or to dismiss the request for hearing, the AC must issue a separate notice of review before taking final action.
+When a separate notice of review is required, the analyst will prepare the notice, advising the claimant and the representative, if any, of the AC's proposed finding(s) and action.

-State the reason(s) for granting review and the issues to be considered;
+State the reason(s) for the AC's proposed action and the issue(s) to be considered;

 Provide the claimant 30 days from the date of the notice to submit any additional evidence or written statement;

-Advise the claimant that he or she may request an appearance before the AC; and
+Advise the claimant that they may request an appearance before the AC; and

-When proffering evidence, advise the claimant that he or she may request the case be remanded to an ALJ.
+When proffering evidence, advise the claimant that they may request that the case be remanded to an ALJ.

 C. Proffering Evidence